-4.1 Eligible geographies in 2023
+4.1 Eligible geographies in 2024

 The RISE grants challenge is global in overarching scope and aims to foster and share learning across global, regional, national and subnational levels.
-RISE grants challenge projects must be implemented in one or more of the following geographies and likewise, commit to participate in the respective regional community(ies) of practice:
+RISE grants challenge projects must be implemented in one or more of the targeted 18 countries or be non-area based global policy focused projects.